cargodog/sorcerer/README.md

 │   Sorcerer  │◄──────────────────────►│   Apprentice   │
 │    (CLI)    │                        │    (Agent)     │
 └─────────────┘                        └────────────────┘
-      │                                         │
+      │
-      │                                         │
+      │
-      ▼                                         ▼
+      ▼
- Podman/Docker API                         Claude API
+ Podman/Docker API
 ```

 - **Sorcerer**: The master process that orchestrates everything
 - **Apprentices**: Individual containers running gRPC servers
-- **Spells Protocol**: gRPC-based communication for reliable incantations
+- **Spells Protocol**: gRPC-based communication between sorcerer and agents
-- **Isolation**: Each apprentice operates in its own container
+- **Isolation**: Each agent operates in its own container
 - **Runtime**: Supports both Podman (rootless) and Docker (with daemon)

 ## ⚠️ Words of Warning

-Be careful not to summon more helpers than you can manage.
-Each apprentice
+Be careful not to create more helpers than you can manage.
+Each agent
-consumes resources and makes API calls to Claude.
+consumes resources.

-Remember to kill your apprentices when done - they won't clean up after
+Remember to kill your agents when done - they won't clean up after
 themselves!

 ## 🎭 In the Spirit of the Tale

 This tool embodies the whimsical yet powerful nature of The Sorcerer's
 Apprentice.
-While our apprentices won't flood your workshop with water, they
+While our agents won't flood your workshop with water, they
 will faithfully execute your commands through the magic of AI.

 Use this power wisely, young sorcerer!